Getting Started

 make docker-compose-up |

-Start all services with Docker |
+Start all services with Docker (single instance) |

 make docker-compose-down |